 - 1 Tbsp butter

-- Add all six cups of water to a large stovetop pot, set heat to medium-high.
+- Add all six cups of water to a large stovetop pot, and set the heat to medium-high.
 Add chicken and bouillon cube and bring to a boil.
 Let chicken boil in water until easy to pull apart.

-- Once the chicken is tender, remove it from the water and place in a separate bowl.
+- Once the chicken is tender, remove it from the water and place it in a separate bowl.

 - Keep the water boiling and add onions, minced garlic, Italian seasoning, and coarse ground pepper.
-Let water continue to boil until onions are transparent.
+Let water continue to boil until the onions are transparent.